nicholaskenny95/MITRE_DETECTION_LAB/tactics/05_Persistence.md

   - Telemetry/Sysmon
   - Telemetry/WindowsEvent
 ---
 # Persistence (TA0003)

-Persistence techniques allow adversaries to maintain access across reboots, credential changes, and system restarts.
-In your lab, persistence most commonly appears as **registry autoruns**, **startup folder modifications**, **malicious services**, or **scheduled tasks**.
+Persistence involves techniques that help adversaries maintain access to systems, even after restarts, credential changes, or other disruptions.
+This can include actions like hijacking legitimate code or adding malicious startup scripts to keep their foothold intact.

 ---